m7a/bo-d5man2/README.md

  * _Terminal-only workflow_ possible.
 This allows for good integration into an environment where most applications in use are also running in terminals.
  * Full control over _individual files_: D5Man does not write to the documents
-   below the “roots”.
-This is the sole responsibility of the text editor.
+   below the “roots” except for creating new pages.
+Apart from that, writing is the sole responsibility of the text editor.
 Additionally, pages exist as dedicated files allowing existing backup procedures to be effective for saving D5Man files as well.
  * _Partial Publishing_.
 It is possible to publish only a subset of the actually present documents as to distinguish between public and private information.
 Use of different sections for this purpose makes the distinction